Understanding Option Greeks: A Comprehensive Guide to Key Metrics in Options Trading

 Practical Applications and Examples

-When interest rates are expected to rise, holding call options with positive Rho can benefit your portfolio, while you might want to avoid long put positions that could lose value.
+• Scenario: Interest rates are expected to rise.
+Holding call options with positive Rho allows you to benefit from the increased rates, while avoiding long puts that could lose value.

 FAQs About Option Greeks